jimhigson/oboe.js/writing/main/5_Conclusion.md

 done.
 Draw examples from github project README.
 Or from reimplementing Clarinet's examples.

+Consider:

-Consider: \* Difficulty to program \* Ease of reading the program / clarity of code \* Resources consumed \* Performance (time) taken -- about the same.
+-   Difficulty to program
+-   Ease of reading the program / clarity of code
+-   Resources consumed
+-   Performance (time) taken
+-   about the same.
 Can react equally quickly to io in progress, both largely io bound.
+-   Is earlier really faster?

 Community reaction
 ------------------